pedroviking/docsplorer/tests/README.md

 - `includes/post-type.php` and `includes/admin-manager.php` -- these lean
   heavily on things like `$_FILES`, AJAX nonces, and WordPress's media upload pipeline, which need a fair bit more WP_Mock setup (or a full WordPress test environment) to test meaningfully.
-This is a reasonable next step once the current suite feels familiar -- ask if you'd like a hand extending it in that direction.

 ## How this works, in a nutshell